TomRadford/TomRadford/README.md

 🌱 I’m currently learning GraphQL.

-💞️ I’m looking to collaborate on project which aid creatives, particularly within the video production space.
+💞️ I’m looking to collaborate on projects which aid creatives, particularly within the video production space.

 📫 How to reach me tom@theradford.com